drallgood/macuser.pro/_posts/2014-10-01-weekly-picks-for-the-29th-of-september-2014.md

   29, 2014
 author: Jerome Koehler
 post_date: 2014-10-01 17:18:02
-post_excerpt: |
-  <p>Every week, we pick the most notable apps, hardware, podcasts or what ever else we've encountered and think you should know of.
+post_excerpt: "<p>Every week, we pick the most notable apps, hardware, podcasts or what ever else we've encountered and think you should know of.
 This post will also be updated regularly throughout the week as we find more amazing stuff.
 So check back every now and then to learn about our latest findings.</p><p>We'd also like to know your opinions about our picks and/or your picks this week.
-Please leave a comment below to chime in.</p><p>Our picks this week:</p><ul dir="ltr"><li>Deliveries App</li><li>Slack</li></ul>
+Please leave a comment below to chime in.</p><p>Our picks this week:</p><ul><li>Deliveries App</li><li>Slack</li></ul>"
 layout: post
 permalink: >
   http://macuser.pro/2014/10/01/weekly-picks-for-the-29th-of-september-2014/